aberamseyer/bible-reading-challenge/README.md

 ## Crons
 files in the `cron` directory should be installed according to the comments at the top of each file

+## Queue Processing
+Install the `system.d` service `task-queue/task-queue.service`.
+This is important for updating user statistics whenever something changes:
+1. Copy to `/etc/systemd/system/task-queue.service`
+2. Reload the systemd daemon: `sudo systemctl daemon-reload`
+3. Enable it: `sudo systemctl enable task-queue.service.service`
+4. Start it: `sudo systemctl start task-queue.service.service`
+5. Check the status: `sudo systemctl status task-queue.service.service`

 ## Migrations
 Any scripts in the `migration` directory are meant to be run-once for a particular purpose (e.g., initiating streaks mid-challenge).
-See comments in each file
+See comments in each file.

+Numbers indicate the order in which scripts were created and the data changed